juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 * MAXOS safety glass, 60 mm diameter, 10 mm thickness, 16 bar max pressure (ACI), includes Viton O-ring.

-In order to mount the system uses hexagonal socket cap, stainless stell screws and two steel screws:
+In order to mount the system hexagonal socket cap, stainless steel screws should be used:

-* 2 M10$\times$1, in the external case.
+* 2 M10x1, in the external case.
 For the experiment they are changed by a quick fit in the inlet and a transducer pressure sensor (KA Sensors) in the outlet, includes Viton O-ring.
-* 6 M3$\times$30, for the bottom membrane holder.
+* 6 M3x30, for the bottom membrane holder.
-* 6 M3$\times$6, for the top membrane holder.
+* 6 M3x6, for the top membrane holder.
-* 3 M3$\times$12, for the window.
+* 3 M3x12, for the window.
-* 19 M4$\times$25, for the top membrane holder.
+* 19 M4x25, for the top membrane holder.
-* 4 M5$\times$20, for the membrane support.
+* 4 M5x20, for the membrane support.
 * 4 M6, for the sample support.
 * 1 M2, for the fix the sample position (needs the 0.9 mm Allen key).

+As before, original modifications where planned for fine threaded screws.
+As it is difficult to find suppliers for small quantities, the screws can be exchanged by standard threaded screws.

 The setup of the cell should be done following the graph.